s-Himansh/Messing_With_JavaScript/README.md

-Just learning some cool things in we dev.
+Just learning some cool things in web dev.
 Thought should save on my repo